bcgov/moh-iam-kong-keycloak/README.md

 This is a draft Getting Started guide.
 I think it's complete, but we'll see.
 The only prerequisite is Docker.

+It uses old versions of Kong and Docker because this guide is based old tutorials.

 ## Run the containers

 1. git clone the project
 2. cd to the project directory
+3. Run `docker build -t kong:0.14-alpine-oidc docker/kong/`
 3. Run `docker-compose run --rm kong kong migrations bootstrap`
 4. Run `docker-compose up -d`